 Get Started

 Step 2.
-Deploy Microsoft Network Monitoring Agents
+Deploy Microsoft Network Connectivity Monitoring Agents

 Step 2.
-Deploy Microsoft Network Monitoring Agents
+Deploy Microsoft Network Connectivity Monitoring Agents

 If you want your network to sail smoothly like a well-oiled machine, you need to keep a watchful eye on every inch of it.
 Just like a seasoned captain navigates their ship to avoid hazards on the sea, you need to chart your network to steer clear of potential issues!